Bored-Entertainment/mesaredux/about.md

 #### MESλREDUX could not be created without the following parties:
 - [EGGRAMEN](https://eggramen.neocities.org/) - for the use of their HTML layout.

-- [The Ruffle Team](https://ruffle.rs/) - for facilitating the preservation and playability of Flash games in current year.

 - [slash](https://slashist.straw.page/) - FOR SINGLEHANDIDLY MAKING OUR LOGOS FOR THIS SITE.
 WE COULDN'T HAVE DONE IT WITHOUT HER !!!!!

+- [Bastiti](https://github.com/Bastiti) - for use of their Custom Discord Widget gist.

+- [The Ruffle Team](https://ruffle.rs/) - for facilitating the preservation and playability of Flash games in current year.

 #### Legal Stuff: